KiraResari/ceal-chronicler-f/Protocol.md

     * Removal of the last appearance is currently not yet implemented
       * I now implemented this via a button (because it didn't want to fit a "null" option into the dropdown)
       * However, that has still the little cosmetic bug that while removing the last appearance works for all logical purposes, it still stays in the dropdown box
+        * I tried working around that, but it seems in order to fix that I'd need to do some major rework about that whole logic there, which is really not justifiable at this point, so I'll just leave it at this
+* This is as far as I'm getting with this today
+* Now all that's left for V1-0 is implementing the deletion of characters

+[Time elapsed so far: 96.75 hours]

 # TODO